Song Aesthetics Evaluation with Multi-Stem Attention and Hierarchical Uncertainty Modeling: Introduction

 \section{Introduction}

-The advent of music generative AI is rapidly increasing the volume of music releases, making manual quality screening and manual aesthetics evaluation impractical.
-This highlights the urgency for automated song aesthetics evaluation.
-Such systems could provide valuable feedback to guide and enhance the music quality.
+The advent of music generative AI\cite{copet2023simple, chen2025diffrhythm+, yuan2026yue, lei2024songcreator} is rapidly increasing the volume of music releases, making manual quality screening and manual aesthetics evaluation impractical.
+This highlights the urgency for automated song aesthetics evaluation to enable efficient music retrieval and recommendation.
+Such systems could provide valuable feedback to guide music creation and improve overall quality.

-In speech quality assessment, NISQA \cite{mittag2021nisqa} introduces self-attention into a CNN-based architecture for multi-dimensional assessment; LDNet \cite{huang2022ldnet} models listener dependence to stabilize predictions; and UTMOS \cite{saeki2022utmos} leverages self-supervised learning with model ensembling to enhance stability.
-In singing quality assessment, PS-SQA \cite{shi2024pitch} leverages pitch and spectrum-aware predictors to enhance performance; and Ju et al. \cite{ju2024end} use cross-attention with data augmentation for singing skill evaluation.
+Deep learning has been actively explored for image quality \cite{schultze2023explaining, pang2025blockiqa}, for assessing specific music attributes such as timbre quality \cite{acquilino2023dataset} and memorability \cite{tseng2024dataset}, and for audio quality assessment, particularly in speech and singing.
+In speech quality assessment, NISQA \cite{mittag2021nisqa} introduces self-attention into a CNN-based architecture for multi-dimensional assessment; LDNet \cite{huang2022ldnet} models listener dependence to stabilize predictions; and UTMOS \cite{saeki2022utmos} uses self-supervised learning with model ensembling to enhance stability.
+In singing quality assessment, Zhang et al. \cite{zhang2021learn} introduce reference-based deep metric learning for multi-dimensional singing evaluation; PS-SQA \cite{shi2024pitch} employs pitch and spectrum-aware predictors to enhance performance; and Ju et al. \cite{ju2024end} use cross-attention with data augmentation for singing skill evaluation.
 In music-related evaluation, MusicEval \cite{liu2025musiceval} provides a benchmark for the evaluation of short, accompaniment-only music clips and serves as the dataset for Track 1 of the AudioMOS Challenge 2025 \cite{huang2025audiomos}; MMMOS \cite{lin2025mmmos} evaluates clip-level text-to-speech, audio, and music; Audiobox \cite{tjandra2025meta} benchmarks multi-domain audio aesthetics; and SongEval \cite{yao2025songeval} provides a benchmark dataset with baselines for song aesthetics.